December 15, 2025

 Sessions are intuitive to talk about, but there are no browser APIs available to capture, so we have to use heuristics.

 Source uses your browser’s Session storage and HTTP referrer headers to determine if a click is a new touch or part of an existing session.
-New sessions get recorded with a Session ID and are what Source uses to calculate a touch.

 Attribution Data